 Gluten-free cooking calls for nontraditional ingredients to substitute for all-purpose flour in a variety of applications.
 Tapioca starch is one grain-free flour that is often used in gluten-free baked goods, sauces and fillings.
 Arrowroot starch or powder is a similar grain-free flour that is sometimes be substituted for tapioca flour, depending on the application.
-Proper substitution with these ingredients helps you avoid kitchen flops and ensures your baked goods end up as delightful as the recipe intends.
+Proper substitution with these ingredients helps you avoid kitchen mishaps and ensures your baked goods end up as delightful as the recipe intends.

 Tapioca starch is often included as part of the starch mixture in homemade gluten-free flour mixes.
 Substitute the same amount of arrowroot starch for tapioca starch in these mixes, provided that the recipe calls for at least two other flours.
 Your baked goods will have a better texture if you also incorporate another starch into your flour mix, like potato starch or corn starch.
 Quality gluten-free baked goods rely on multiple flours and starches for an appealing finished product.